nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Should the data file be corrupted, HireMe will discard all data and start with an empty data file.

 #### Q3: Can I find followed by filter to filter out the applications with a specific keyword?
-Ans: Currently, `/find` and `/filter` do not stack.
+Ans: Currently, the effects of `/find` and `/filter` do not stack.
 These commands will find or filter based on all of your internship application entries.

 #### Q4: After I sort my internship applications, will a new entry be added in the right order automatically?
 Ans: New entries will not be inserted in the right order.
 They are inserted to the bottom of the list.